exasol/cloud-storage-extension/README.md

 order to transfer data to/from public cloud storage services such as [AWS S3][s3], [Google Cloud Storage][gcs] and [Azure Blob Storage][azure].

-**Currently only importing parquet (primitive types) files into Exasol is supported.**

-**WARNING:** This project is under heavy development.
-Even though it is useful currently, please expect many changes (api, additional storages and formats) in the future.

 ## Usage

 Please follow the steps described below in order to setup the UDFs.